ngrandrei/devops-bootcamp/Module_7-Docker/developing-with-docker-master/README.md

 Step 3: When stopping, make sure you allow suffiecient time for database to fully shut down.

 	docker stop --time=120 <CONTAINER_NAME>

+- You don't have to create a non-root user inside the container becasue the nexus image is already configured to create a nexus user.
+- To persist data you have to create a volume and attach it to the container
+- To find the actual file where the volume is mounted on the host, you have to: docker inspect volume_name